seanmccorkle1/leetcode-in-javascript/README.md

 These are some leetcode puzzles i've been solving over the past few months.

-It uses the [LeetHub](https://github.com/QasimWani/LeetHub) extension, but for change the description for harder questions to make it easier when going back and solving it again.
+It uses the [LeetHub](https://github.com/QasimWani/LeetHub) extension to automatically copy my solution to a folder.